Interstellar Meteors from Tidal Disruption of Rocky Planets on Eccentric Orbits Around M Dwarfs: Simulated Planetary Disruption

 Figure \ref{fig:peri} follows the planet through its partially disruptive periapse passage.
 These frames are slices through the orbital plane and they stay centered on the planet even as it flies past the star.
 Arrows indicate the direction of the star, which passes at a minimum distance of $3\times 10^{10}$~cm, well outside the frame of view.
 The upper panel shows the volume-averaged density of planetary debris (which could be populated by individual rocks), $\rho_{\rm planet}$, while the lower panel shows the initial radius, $r_i$, of material within the planet relative to the planetary radius.

 Through the approximately hour-long periapse passage, the planet is stretched and distorted.
 The outer layers are stripped from the planet into two symmetric tidal tails.
 A hundred minutes after periapse passage, three distinct structures have formed.
+Those these timescales of periapse passage are unique to this particular scenario, they scale with the orbital timescale at periapse, approximately $(r_{\rm peri}^3 / G M*)^{1/2}$.
 Two discrete tidal tails stretch and spread primarily under the influence of the stellar gravity -- expansion having rendered their own pressure relatively unimportant \citep{1988Natur.333..523R}.
 Over time, they may be confined to narrow, columnar streams by self-gravity \citep{1994ApJ...422..508K,2022ApJ...931L...6B,2023MNRAS.522.5500C,2023MNRAS.526.2323F}.
 However, their distribution of binding energy relative to the star is already imprinted at this stage \citep{2005Icar..175..248F,2011ApJ...732...74G,2013MNRAS.435.1809S}.
 One tail, that facing away from the star at 100 minutes post-periapse, is unbound, and will fly into interstellar space.
 Another tail is bound to the star.
 It will fall back to the vicinity of its original periapse distance at a few stellar radii, where it likely self-intersects and forms a debris disk surrounding the star.

-The slices tracing the original radius of material are computed using a passive scalar tracer fluid during the calculation.
+The slices tracing the original radius of material in Figure \ref{fig:peri} are computed using a passive scalar tracer fluid during the calculation.
 We see that the stratification of the planet is largely preserved in the tidal tails.
 The outermost material from the planet crust is flung furthest into the tails.
 In the particular case we simulate, the unbound and bound debris tails are formed from material at $r_i \gtrsim 0.8 R_{\rm planet}$, perhaps representing the outer mantle and crust of an Earth-mass planet.
 The surviving core is primarily material from deeper in the planetary interior, including the core (explicitly excised in our calculation) and inner mantle layers from 50-80\% of $R_{\rm planet}$.
 In the surviving core, some mixing does occur as material initially in the streams but self-bound to the core falls back, a process beginning at 100 minutes post-periapse.

 In Figure \ref{fig:vinf}, we turn our attention to the asymptotic velocity distribution imprinted on the unbound tidal debris tail.
 Contours in Figure \ref{fig:vinf} show density within the tidal tail approximately $\sim 7$~h after periapse passage.
 Within the unbound tail, we report the asymptotic velocity of material based on its excess kinetic energy in equation (\ref{eq:vinf}).
 While the left panel shows a slice in the orbital plane, the right panel shows a histogram including the full volume of the unbound tail.